NJUDeepEngine/open-llm-assignments/README.md

 ## Scoring & Debug & Feedback 🛎️❗

-* Since the numerical errors might accumulate too much to be close to the reference implementation with the model goes deeper, as for the final assignment, we do **NOT** continue to adopt pytest-based test cases requiring exact closeness, neither to help you debug nor to evaluate your implementation.
+* Since the numerical errors might accumulate too much to be close to the reference implementation with the model goes deeper, as for this assignment, we do **NOT** continue to adopt pytest-based test cases requiring exact closeness, neither to help you debug nor to evaluate your implementation.
 * Instead, we will provide each task an ipython notebook named `test_toy_task{i}.ipynb` with the exported python script named `test_toy_task{i}.py` for the `i`-th task, in which we write down a toy tutorial to go through main functionalities that you're required to implement.
 In this way, you can directly run the notebook to debug and evaluate your own implementation, focusing **NOT** on precision, but on reasonableness.
 * To help you <u>deep debug</u>, as usual, we also provide the docker image tar file named `a_env_light_v{x}.tar` with the **close-sourced reference package** `ref` installed in it, and you can toggle on the boolean flag `TEST_WITH_REF` at the beginning of each notebook to run the cells using `ref` in that docker environment.
 The following commands show you how to run the toy test files with `ref` in the provided docker container (*to run the ipython notebook in the container, you might need to launch it with vscode attached*):
     ```sh